apache/jena-site/source/documentation/io/streaming-io.md

     StreamRDF destination = ...
     RDFDataMgr.parse(destination, "http://example/data.ttl") ;

-The above code reads the remote URL, with content negotiation, and send the triples to the `destination`.
+The above code reads the remote URL, with content negotiation, and sends the triples to the `destination`.

 ## Writing data

 Not all RDF formats are suitable for writing as a stream.
-Formats that provide pretty printing (for example the default `RDFFormat` for each of Turtle, TriG and RDF/XML) require analysis of the whole of a model in order to determine nestable structures of blank nodes and for using specific syntax for RDF lists.
+Formats that provide pretty printing (for example the default `RDFFormat` for each of Turtle, TriG and RDF/XML) require analysis of the entire model in order to determine nestable structures of blank nodes and for using specific syntax for RDF lists.